Gjum/examplebot.cr/README.md

-# Rosegold Script Example
+# Rosegold example project

-Copy this project to write up your own bot script.
+Clone this project to get started with your own bot scripts.

 ## Usage